• Skip to primary navigation

 dried fava beans chickpeas and red lentils

-How To Make Ful Medames From Dried Beans
+How To Make Ful Mudammas From Scratch

 Soak the fava beans, chickpeas, and lentils with some baking soda overnight or for a minimum of 6 hours.
 Once the beans have expanded in size, add the beans and vegetables to a pot.
 Cover the pot with 2" to 3" (5 cm to 8 cm) of water over the beans.

-• add the chopped carrots, tomatoes, and garlic to the pot
+add the chopped carrots, tomatoes, and garlic to the pot

-• fill the pot with water covering the fava beans and chickpeas by 2 to 3 inches
+fill the pot with water covering the fava beans and chickpeas by 2 to 3 inches

 If cooking the beans in a pressure cooker (Instant Pot or a conventional stovetop pressure cooker), cook the beans on high heat for around 1.5 hours.
 Bleed the pressure, then check the beans if they are easy to crush between your fingers.